ProjectEvergreen/greenwood/README.md

 #### Dev Server

-You can adjust your dev server host and port, if you prefer to use something other than the default by adding it with a `greenwood.config.js`
+You can adjust your dev server host and port, if you prefer to use something other than the default by adding it with a `greenwood.config.js`.
+The host url is automatically prepended with `http://` by default.

 ```js
 module.exports = {